Skip to main content

 Select the correct storage unit

-Choose the real storage location where the product was stored.
+Choose the real storage location where the product was physically stored.

-Be careful with expensive products such as meat, fish, wine, spirits, and specialty goods.
+Be careful with expensive products such as meat, fish, wine, and spirits.

 Product Mapping